makerdao/community/governance/votes/Practice Executive vote - June 28, 2023.md

 ---
 # [Executive Proposal] Andromeda OutputConduit and Autoline, MKR and DAI Transfers, RWA007 document update, Delegate Compensation for May, adding Chainlink Treasury Address, and GUSD parameter updates - June 28, 2023

-The Arbitration and Ecosystem Facilitators have placed an executive proposal into the voting system.
+The Governance Facilitators and dewiz have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.